 You might not have thought about it before but none of those characters were drawn by Feminist Frequency; they range from official promotional art to sprites and models that were ripped directly from their individual games.

-Another thing you might not have noticed is that the image of Daphne from Dragon's Lair (she's the one sitting on the 'O' in 'Women') is not official art.
-Damn good fan art but fan art nevertheless.
+Another thing you might not have noticed is that the image of Daphne from Dragon's Lair (she's the one sitting on the 'o' in 'Women') is not official art.
+Damn good fan art but fan art nonetheless.
 That image was actually drawn by artist and animator, Tamara Gray and she was not pleased to learn that Feminist Frequency used her fan art without her permission or at the very least, crediting her.

 In an open letter to Feminist Frequency, Gray said: